-Now add more fiberfill.
+Add fiberfill.
 I find it easier at this point to lay him on his tummy, face down.
 Keep adding fiberfill till he is the firmness you like.
 Don't forget to add fiberfill at his neck!
 This is an area that is very important so he can hold his head up.
-Close up his back with a ladder stitch adding small bits of fiberfill as you close... as needed.
+Close up his back with a ladder stitch.